 Here at CB Acker Associates, we want to help you take care of your family.
 If you’re ready to find a policy that fits your needs and your budget, we can help!

 With access to all the top rated life insurance companies, we work extra hard to get you the best life insurance rates possible.
-You can even compare rates and benefits from over 40 providers with no obligation to buy here.
+You can even compare rates and benefits from over 40 providers with no obligation to buy.
+Just click on the “Instant Quote” button in the top menu.
 Plus, it’s fast—under 60 seconds kind of fast.